-Physical Layer is the bottom-most layer in the Open System Interconnection (OSI) Model which is a physical and electrical representation of the system.
-It consists of various network components such as power plugs, connectors, receivers, cable types, etc. Physical Layer sends data bits from one device(s) (like a computer) to another device(s).
-Physical Layer defines the types of encoding (that is how the 0’s and 1’s are encoded in a signal).
-Physical Layer is responsible for the communication of the unstructured raw data streams over a physical medium.
+The physical Layer is the bottom-most layer in the Open System Interconnection (OSI) Model which is a physical and electrical representation of the system.
+It consists of various network components such as power plugs, connectors, receivers, cable types, etc. The physical layer sends data bits from one device(s) (like a computer) to another device(s).
+The physical Layer defines the types of encoding (that is how the 0’s and 1’s are encoded in a signal).
+The physical Layer is responsible for the communication of the unstructured raw data streams over a physical medium.

-- Physical Layer maintains the data rate (how many bits a sender can send per second).
+- The physical layer maintains the data rate (how many bits a sender can send per second).

-- It helps in Transmission Medium decision (direction of data transfer).
+- It helps in Transmission Medium decisions (direction of data transfer).

-- It helps in Physical Topology (Mesh, Star, Bus, Ring) decision (Topology through which we can connect the devices with each other).
+- It helps in Physical Topology (Mesh, Star, Bus, Ring) decisions (Topology through which we can connect the devices with each other).

 - It helps in providing Physical Medium and Interface decisions.

-- It provides two types of configuration Point to Point configuration and Multi-Point configuration.
+- It provides two types of configuration Point Point configuration and Multi-Point configuration.